kellerflint/Course-Resources/content/Select and Filter Data - Running Scripts.md

 To get started with hands-on practice, you'll need data to populate your database.
 We'll do this by running a SQL script.
 Follow these steps to execute the script on your database:

 1. **Open the SQL File**:
     - Open the script file <a href="https://github.com/kellerflint/Class-Intro-SQL/blob/hugo/content/Files/CustomerScript.sql" target="_blank">CustomerScript.sql (github.com)</a>.
 It contains the commands to create tables and insert data into them.
-It can be opened with any text or code editor.
-I'd recommend <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> but you can use whatever software you'd like.
 2. **Access phpMyAdmin**:
     - From the WebHostingForStudents Client Area, find your website and click the "Log in to cPanel" button.
     - Once in cPanel, click "phpMyAdmin" under the "Databases" section.